A Review of Techniques for Ageing Detection and Monitoring on Embedded Systems: Ageing on Microcontrollers and SoCs

 \subsection{Timing Window Violation}

 Chip ageing can degrade signal propagation times, which also affects microcontrollers.
-Many low-end microcontrollers have a single central clock signal and a short execution pipeline.
-Under such conditions, a violation of the timing windows in which data is latched will cause incorrect data to be propagated down the pipe.
+Many low-end microcontrollers have a dedicated central clock signal and a short execution pipeline.
+Under such conditions, a violation of the timing windows, in which data is latched, will cause incorrect data to be propagated down the pipe.

-Diggins \etal presented \cite{tidi-dmhk} a timing window violation hypothesis (see \autoref{fig:timing-window}) to explain the relationship between \one TID degradation, \two operating frequency, and \three supply voltage.
-For each voltage, there is a maximum operating frequency at which software is executed successfully.
+Diggins \etal conjectured a timing window violation hypothesis \cite{tidi-dmhk} (see \autoref{fig:timing-window}) which explains the relationship between \one TID degradation, \two operating frequency, and \three supply voltage.
+For each voltage, a maximum operating frequency allows for executing software successfully.
 This frequency decreases as the TID increases \cite{stro-sbwm}.
-They proposed an external test to measure the impact of TID in the propagation delay of an ATMEGA328P microcontroller, observing violations on timing windows under multiple voltage and frequency conditions while the device was exposed to different values of TID and executed functional tests.
-Based on the observation that the operating core frequency controls the length of the timing windows, they ran software tests at different frequencies.
-For each value of TID, the maximum frequency at which the test passed was recorded.
+Authors proposed an offline test to measure the impact of TID in the propagation delay of an ATMEGA328P microcontroller, observing violations on timing windows under multiple voltage and frequency conditions while the device was exposed to different values of TID and executing functional tests.
+Because the operating core frequency controls the length of the timing windows, software tests were executed at different frequencies.
+For each value of TID, the highest frequency at which the test passed was recorded.
 The authors reported that by overclocking the microcontroller above its nominal operational frequency, the degradation of the hardware was observable before a failure occurred at the nominal operating point.
-This last observation has the potential for monitoring techniques to activate predictive maintenance or graceful degradation approaches, such as operating at lower frequencies.
+This observation bears the potential of developing monitoring techniques that activate predictive maintenance or graceful degradation approaches, such as operating at lower frequencies.

-\paragraph{Discussion} The timing window violation hypothesis on microcontrollers has so far only been tested on TID-induced degradation, but we consider that its evaluation on other ageing mechanisms affecting signal propagation delay is still necessary.
-Although the analysis of timing window violation based on the clock frequency and operating voltage has mostly been tested in a laboratory, it presents great potential as an offline self-test due to the high clock configurability of many modern microcontrollers \cite{rsw-dcrci-22}.
+\paragraph{Discussion} The timing window violation hypothesis on microcontrollers has so far only been tested on TID-induced degradation.
+However, we envision the necessity to evaluate other ageing mechanisms that affect signal propagation delays.
+Although the analysis of timing window violation based on the clock frequency and operating voltage has mostly been tested in laboratories, great potentials lie in online non-concurrent tests due to the high clock reconfigurability of many modern microcontrollers \cite{rsw-dcrci-22}.